 Customizing the FAQ Page

 If you wish to customize the FAQ page, there are two ways of doing it.
-Depending on if you’re a developer or not, you’ll chose the solution that suits you best.
+The solution that is right for you will depend on whether or not you’re a developer.

 If you’re not familiar with the templates hierarchy and don’t know how to write a theme template, this is the solution you wanna go for.